AET-DevOps25/team-releaserangers/README.md

 ### Client Tests

-Install the necessary dependencies for the client:
+Check the client setup from above and install the necessary dependencies for the client:

 ```bash
 cd client